 Tier 1 supports are delivered to all students and emphasize teaching prosocial skills and behavior expectations.
 Schools acknowledge appropriate student behavior across all school settings.
 Tier 1 PBIS builds a social culture where students expect, prompt, and reinforce appropriate behavior for each other.
 When implemented with fidelity, Tier 1 PBIS systems and practices meet the needs of 80% or more of all students’ needs.

-Tier 2 supports [INSERT LINK TO TIER TWO SECTION] focus on students who are not successful with Tier 1 supports alone.
+Tier 2 supports focus on students who are not successful with Tier 1 supports alone.
 Students receiving Tier 2 support require additional teaching and practice opportunities to increase their likelihood of success.
 Tier 2 supports are often successful when provided within groups.
 At this level, systems and practices are efficient.
 This means they are similar across students and can be quickly accessed.
 Schools monitor fidelity and outcome data regularly to adjust implementation as needed.
 The typical range of Tier 2 supports include:

 Typically, schools deliver Tier 2 supports to 5-15% of the student body.

-Tier 3 [INSERT LINK TO TIER 3 SECTION] are more intensive and individualized.
+Tier 3 are more intensive and individualized.
 Schools use more formalized assessments to match interventions to the behavior’s function.
 They create individualized plans incorporating the student’s academic strengths and deficits, physical and medical status, mental health needs, and family/community support.
 Support plans emphasize:

 Tier 3 supports target the 3-5% of students with the highest support needs in the school.